buddh4/lyvely/packages/applications/docs/docs/dev/framework/modules.md

 :::note
 For added convenience, the `@lyvely/api` module re-exports the `@lyvely/interface` module, eliminating the need for explicit imports of the core `interface` package within a modules `api` package.
+It is a recommended practice to follow this strategy in your own modules.
 :::

 :::info